 Maybe you've heard the same thing: "Well, then let's record as a measure 'Everyone pay attention to being nicer'."
 No wonder retrospectives are perceived as not adding value when you remain so vague and uncharitable in formulating measures?

-If a topic is really important enough that it has landed in the top 3 when it comes to prioritization, then you should also make the effort to formulate the measure SMART.
-By now, everyone knows SMART criteria and it should be the aim to apply those criteria also to the action items from retrospectives.
+If an issue is really important enough to have landed in the top 3 in the prioritization, then you should also make the effort to formulate the measure SMART.
+Everyone knows it by now and it should be the standard to apply it to the measures from retrospectives as well: The SMART criteria.

 For some topics it can be difficult to formulate specific action items.
 So here are a few examples of Dos and Don'ts when formulating action items: